Fair Pay in the USA

 A milestone that sends out a signal

 The call for fair pay is by no means new in the USA, however.
 In 1930, the lawyer Dr Lena Madesin Phillips founded the International Federation of Business and Professional Women (BPW).
 Right from the start, economic equality and participation were central concerns for the network of working women.
 The network, which was founded in New York, soon grew, today numbering 25,000 women in 107 countries, and the call for fair pay has become ever louder.

 In the 1960s, women in the USA mounted a major campaign, and finally, their voices were heard right at the top, ensuring that the legislative basis for equal pay was laid.
 In 1963, the then President of the United States of America, John F. Kennedy, ceremonially signed the Equal Pay Act: a milestone that really sent out a signal.

 Equal Pay Day – the hit export

-In the USA itself, the next major legislative act at the national level followed in 2009, when the then President Barack Obama signed the so-called Lilly Ledbetter Fair Pay Act.
-The employee Lilly Ledbetter had sued tyre company Goodyear because for years, she had been paid a significantly lower salary than her colleagues in the same management role.
+In the USA itself, the next major legislative act at the national level followed in 2009, when then-President Barack Obama signed the so-called Lilly Ledbetter Fair Pay Act.
+The employee Lilly Ledbetter had sued tire company, Goodyear, because, for years, she had been paid a significantly lower salary than her colleagues in the same management role.
 The Supreme Court of the United States confirmed that it was a case of unequal pay, but at the same time stated that the time period for filing the claim had already expired.
-This gap in the law was closed; women who have been affected can now claim their rights even after longer periods of time.
+This gap in the law was closed; women who have been affected can now claim their rights even after long periods of time.
 In spite of all the efforts by the subsequent administration to reverse the law, the rule stands to this day.